Draeken/recipe-manager/apps/recipes-manager/README.md

 }

 //operation object
-// Should represent the same concept internotially.
+// Should represent the same concept internationally.
 If the same verb is performed in a different way, it justifies a new operation (may be a kind of fork).
 {
   inputs: [
     {